appium/appium-ios-device/README.md

 > **Note**
 > This module is used and tested by [appium-xcuitest-driver](https://github.com/appium/appium-xcuitest-driver), which expects macOS as the host paltform with Xcode.
-> Some functionalities may have an issue on other platforms while they can work partially.
+> Some features may only work partially on other platforms.

 ### Methods